blytkerchan/blytkerchan.github.io/_posts/2011-06-04-functional-programming-at-compile-time-cpp4theselftaught.markdown

 - programming
 ---

-[audio src="http://vlinder.ca/podcasts/31-compile-time-fp.mp3"]In the [previous installment](http://rlc.vlinder.ca/blog/2011/05/using-ranges-and-functional-programming-in-c-cpp4theselftaught/) I talked about functional programming a bit, introducing the idea of _functors_ and _lambda expressions_.
+In the [previous installment](/blog/2011/05/using-ranges-and-functional-programming-in-c-cpp4theselftaught/) I talked about functional programming a bit, introducing the idea of _functors_ and _lambda expressions_.
 This time, we will look at another type of functional programming: a type that is done at compile-time.
 <!--more-->